- USC China Career Services

 For on-campus positions, access our online database of jobs and internships on connectSC.
-View connectSC under the “Jobs and Internships” section, click on the “See All Jobs” button, and filter by “On-Campus Non-work-study” under Position Type for departments that hire students.
+Under the “Jobs and Internships” section click on the “See All Jobs” button and filter by “On-Campus Non-work-study” under Position Type for departments that hire students.
 International students are not eligible for work-study positions on campus, as these positions are funded only for US citizens and permanent residents by the US government.
 Find out more about campus departments that may be hiring.
 For more information about on-campus employment as an F-1 visa student, please click here.
 For information about on-campus employment as a J-1 visa student, please click here.

 Internships offer the opportunity to develop job-related skills and experiences that will help you be more competitive for full-time positions in the future.
 Many employers will post internship opportunities 1-2 semesters in advance, so it is important to start researching opportunities early.
 Access connectSC to find internship opportunities.
 Under “Jobs and Internships” and “See All Jobs,” select “More Filters” and go to “Work Authorization.”
 Select “Yes, now or in the future may need visa sponsorship” as employers seek candidates to convert to full-time hires and may not offer visa sponsorship.

 Make an appointment to see an advisor at the Office of International Services (OIS).
 Bring your offer letter and proof of enrollment in an internship course to process your CPT.
-Please view the OIS website for detailed requirements and instructions.
+Visit the OIS website for detailed requirements and instructions.

 Allow adequate time in your job search as securing a full-time job can start as early as two semesters prior to graduation.
 In addition to applying to jobs online, there are several resources you can take advantage of to help you throughout your job search:

 - GoinGlobal is an online database with domestic and international job listings, job search resources, and more.
-View the H-1B section for a list of employers that have sponsored visas by each state and major metropolitan areas.
+Access the specialized “Remote Jobs” feature on the Job and Internship search pages to help capture results that are specific to remote, telework, and virtual opportunities.
+Additionally, view the H-1B section for a list of employers that have sponsored visas by each state and major metropolitan areas.
 Obtain access through the “Resources” tab in connectSC.